rishabhsaha/aks-secure-baseline/09-gitops.md

    flux get kustomizations
    ```

-1. Disconnect from Azure Bastion.
+1. Disconnect from the jump box and Azure Bastion.

-Generally speaking, this will be the last time you should need to use direct cluster access tools like `kubectl` for day-to-day configuration operations on this cluster (outside of break-fix situations).
+Generally speaking, this will be the last time you should need to use direct cluster access tools like `kubectl` for day-to-day configuration operations on this cluster (outside of live-site situations).
 Between ARM for Azure Resource definitions and the application of manifests via Flux, all normal configuration activities can be performed without the need to use `kubectl`.
 You will however see us use it for the upcoming workload deployment.
 This is because the SDLC component of workloads are not in scope for this reference implementation, as this is focused the infrastructure and baseline configuration.

 Typically of the above bootstrapping steps would be codified in a release pipeline so that there would be NO NEED to perform any steps manually.
 We're performing the steps manually here, like we have with all content so far for illustrative purposes of the steps required.
 Once you have a safe deployment practice documented (both for internal team reference and for compliance needs), you can then put those actions into an auditable deployment pipeline, that combines deploying the infrastructure with the immediate follow up bootstrapping the cluster.
 Your workload(s) have a distinct lifecycle from your cluster and as such are managed via another pipeline.
 But bootstrapping your cluster should be seen as a direct and immediate continuation of the deployment of your cluster.